umbraco/OurUmbraco/README.md

 And then each time you want to get the changes:

 	git fetch upstream
+	git rebase upstream/master

 Yes, this is a scary command line operation, don't you love it?! :-D

+(More info on how this works: http://robots.thoughtbot.com/post/5133345960/keeping-a-git-fork-updated)

 ##Ignore your local web.config
 To ensure you don't accidently commit your local web.config file, you can tell git ignore any changes done to this file.